Here’s how the Macalope imagines the conversation went down.

 Which includes wireless charging and removing the physical home button.

-OK.
+Okay.
 Ugh.
 Look.
 In the instances where Samsung copied Apple it was not specific technologies, but look and feel.
 Assuming the iPhone 8 has these features, you can call this copying Samsung if you want, but the only reason an iPhone 8 might look anything like a Samsung phone is because Samsung stole the look and feel of the iPhone eight years ago.

 Apple’s whole raison d’être (Latin for “There’d better not be any raisins in this cookie”) is taking existing technologies, polishing them and packaging them into a compelling product.
 Apple uses technologies that have already been used all the time.
 It’s how they use them that’s different.